swindonmakers/LogoBot/hardware/docs/LogoBotScribblerAssemblyGuide.md

 ![](../assemblies/LogoBotScribbler/FinalAssembly_step9_view.png)
 10. Fit the pen lift assembly using two of the pins and zip tie the servo under the base.
 ![](../assemblies/LogoBotScribbler/FinalAssembly_step10_view.png)
-11. Attach the battery pack with velcro
+11. Attach the battery pack with self-adhesive hook and loop tape
 ![](../assemblies/LogoBotScribbler/FinalAssembly_step11_view.png)
 12. Wire in the terminal block to distribute power
 ![](../assemblies/LogoBotScribbler/FinalAssembly_step12_view.png)